n0r3a/minimal_voidlinux_install/README.md

 * This script doesn't use LVM
 * File system is xfs
 * You'll need `git` and `parted` installed before running the script
+* No swap
+* Partitions are: /boot/efi and /

 **Why I Made This:**